FAIZY152/FAIZY152/README.md

 - **AI SaaS Platform**
 - **Food Ordering Plateform**
 - **Led full development of “Recommendas,” a multi-tenant SaaS platform for managing recommendations**
--- **Designed and implemented a unified microservices + monolithic hybrid architecture, ensuring scalability and performance for enterprise healthcare clients.**
+- **Designed and implemented a unified microservices + monolithic hybrid architecture, ensuring scalability and performance for enterprise healthcare clients.**
-- **Built a Unified Payment System supporting 5 SaaS products under a shared billing infrastructure using Stripe -- subscriptions and usage-based billing.**
+- **Built a Unified Payment System supporting 5 SaaS products under a shared billing infrastructure using Stripe subscriptions and usage-based billing.**
--- **Integrated GraphQL, OpenAI APIs, Redis, and Kafka into scalable systems ● Dockerized microservices and ensured smooth production deployment ● Integrated services into React frontends with efficient state management and real-time features
+- **Integrated GraphQL, OpenAI APIs, Redis, and Kafka into scalable systems
+- Dockerized microservices and ensured smooth production deployment
+- Integrated services into React frontends with efficient state management and real-time features
-● Contribute to building HMS, LMS with Laravel
+- Contribute to building HMS, LMS with Laravel**